 Savannah Restraining & Protective Order Lawyer

-The Savannah Restraining Order Lawyer at Fargione, Thomas & McRae, LLC has helped many clients with protection orders.
-The order of protection process can be a frightening experience for both the Petitioner and Respondent.
+The Savannah Restraining Order Lawyer at the Law Office of Samuel E Thomas, LLC has helped many clients with protection orders.
+The order of protection process can be a frightening experience for both the Petitioner and the Respondent.
 An order of protection is a civil order signed by a judge that restricts someone from hurting or scaring another person.
 It provides legal protection for victims of sexual assault, stalking, and domestic abuse.

 Who May Obtain an Order of Protection?